Disney's Contemporary Resort Review - Theme Park View [Incredibles Room]

 Nowadays you can walk between Magic Kingdom and Grand Floridian (20ish minutes) and Polynesian (25-30ish minutes).
 Personally we don’t mind the longer walk, so we consider those walking paths pretty valuable, but if the 10-20 minute difference matters to you, Contemporary’s shorter path will be your preference.

 And with boats you’re always counting on frequency and capacity.
-The only way to guarantee convenient access to the most popular theme park in the world is to stay at Contemporary Resort.
+The only way to guarantee convenient access to the most popular theme park in the world is to stay at Contemporary Resort (or, again, with a longer walk, Polynesian and Grand Floridian).
 By the way—you also can take the monorail from Contemporary to Magic Kingdom, but it’s a longer trip of about 15 minutes.

 Coming back to Contemporary, you’re the first stop.